What’s On This Month

 Watch Jude Owusu’s portrait of Marlowe’s extremely violent yet charismatic 14th century emperor as directed by former RSC Artistic Director Michael Boyd, who stepped down in 2012.

-Sundown Cinema returns with 4 quirky classics: Michael Jackson’s 1980’s movie Moonwalker (PG) on Aug 8, Pitch Perfect (12A) on August 11, Barbra Streisand and Omar Sharif in the classic Funny Girl (U) loosely based on the true story of Broadway film star/comedienne Fanny Brice on Aug 26 and ending with 1980’s teenage coming-of-age movie Pretty in Pink, starring Molly Ringwald, on Sept 1.
-Expect a full evening of entertainment with themed cocktails and menu’s, music and even competitions.
-Calling all Funny Girls and one time Aca-awkward teens, for a party under the stars…
+Sundown Cinema returns with 4 quirky classics.
+The latter two films feature Barbra Streisand and Omar Sharif in the classic Funny Girl (U) loosely based on the true story of Broadway film star/comedienne Fanny Brice on Aug 26 and 1980’s teenage coming-of-age movie Pretty in Pink, starring Molly Ringwald, on Sept 1.

 KIDS: The Play’s The Thing, Swan Cafe, Swan Theatre, Stratford